JstJacks/Project-2/README.md

 ## Elaborate on the predictive model used, describing why it was the best choice for the data.
 - NLP
 - Classification
+- Spacy

+## Tools Used
-?
-AWS LEX/Lambda for chatbot?
+- AWS LEX/Lambda for chatbot?
 - google colab
 -

 ## Data Cleanup & Model Training